Visible Light Positioning With Lam\'e Curve LEDs: A Generic Approach for Camera Pose Estimation: Generic VLP With Lam e Curve LEDs

 In the absence of noise, the true camera extrinsics would cause all back-projected points $\widehat{\bm{x}}_k$ to lie exactly on their corresponding LED curves $\mathcal{E}_i$, i.e., $\varphi(\widehat{\bm{x}}_k,\mathcal{E}_i)=0,\;\forall\, k'\in\mathcal{I}_i$.
 In practice, due to image noise and other interferences\cite{vpca,pan2025VLP,vovlp}, the optimal extrinsics $\bm{R}^*$ and $\bm{t}^*$ can be obtained by minimizing the sum of squared algebraic distances from all back-projected points to their corresponding LED curves according to the LS principle.
 Therefore, we formulate the following NLLS optimization problem:

-Compared to \eqref{eqn:prob1}, in \eqref{eqn:ob_3} we additionally consider the presence of pre-calibrated RPs on the ceiling.
-Let $\mathcal{M}$ denote the set of their projected points on the image plane.
-These projected points are also back-projected onto the ceiling plane, and the mean squared back-projection error is constrained to be smaller than $\epsilon^2$.
-Incorporating this constraint can help eliminate potential ambiguous solutions\cite{vpca} and accelerate the convergence of the iterative optimization.
+Compared to \eqref{eqn:prob1}, in \eqref{eqn:ob_3} we additionally consider the presence of pre-calibrated RPs on the ceiling. {Let $\mathcal{M}$ denote the set of their projected points on the image plane.
+These projected points $m'$ are also back-projected onto the ceiling plane, and the mean squared back-projection error to their corresponding WCS points $\bm{x}_m$ is constrained to be smaller than $\epsilon^2$.
+Incorporating this constraint can help eliminate potential ambiguous solutions\cite{vpca} and improve optimization stability during the refinement process.}

-In Problem~\eqref{eqn:ob}, rotation matrix $\bm{R}\in\mathfrak{SO}(3)$ contains 9 parameters but has only 3 DoF.
+In Problem~\eqref{eqn:ob}, rotation matrix $\bm{R}\in\mathfrak{SO}(3)$ contains 9 parameters but has only 3 DoFs.
 To simplify the optimization, we parameterize $\bm{R}$ using the Rodrigues vector\cite{Valdenebro2016}.
 Let the Rodrigues vector of $\bm{R}$ be denoted by $\bm{\omega}=\omega\bm{n}$, where $\bm{n}$ is a unit vector.
 Then, by the \textit{Rodrigues' Formula}\cite{Valdenebro2016}, the rotation matrix can be expressed as:

 where $\lfloor\bm{\bm{n}}\rfloor_{\times}=\left[\begin{smallmatrix}0&-n_z&n_y\\n_z&0&-n_x\\-n_y&n_x&0\end{smallmatrix}\right]$ denotes the skew-symmetric matrix associated with $\bm{n}$.
 Substituting $\bm{\omega}$ into \eqref{eqn:ob} yields: